English for restaurant waiters: When customers arrive exercise

 Close

-8. A polite phrase used to tell a customer(s) that they can't sit at a table because it is for somebody else, is
+8. A polite phrase used to tell a customer(s) that they can't sit at a particular table because it is for somebody else, is

 I'm afraid it's reserved: